Creating an Exercise Program

 Heart attack and stroke later in life

-Delay or prevent chronic illness
+Delay or prevent chronic illness.

-Keep their quality of life and independence
+Keep their quality of life and independence.

 Aerobic exercises to try

 Aerobic activities are good for the health of your heart and lungs.
 Do them several times a week.
 Do them for 30 to 60 minutes each time.
-Experts advise adults do at least 150 to 300 minutes of moderate-intensity or 75 to 150 minutes of vigorous-intensity aerobic activity a week.
+Experts advise adults do at least 150 to 300 minutes of moderate-intensity activity or 75 to 150 minutes of vigorous-intensity aerobic activity every week.

 Doing aerobic activity:

-Increases your ability to exercise
+Increases your ability to exercise.

-Helps prevent heart disease
+Helps prevent heart disease.

-Helps prevent some types of cancer
+Helps prevent some types of cancer.

-May help to lower blood pressure
+May help to lower blood pressure.

 These activities can include:

-Brisk walking
+Brisk walking.

-Playing tennis
+Playing tennis.

-Roller skating
+Roller skating.

-Jumping rope
+Jumping rope.

 Strength exercises to try